syncfusion-content/maui-docs/MAUI/Popup/getting-started.md

 ## Displaying popup

-You can continue to keep your view as the content view of the main page and still display popup over your view by simply calling the `SfPopup.Show` method.
+You can display popup over your view by calling the `SfPopup.Show` method.

 Refer to the following code example for displaying popup.